ecodynlab/GALUP/Modules 2/module1.md

-# Module 1 - Time XXXX Analysis
+# Module 1 - Time Series Analysis

 **What will you learn from this module?**